 - Includes people, processes, and technology that impacts cardholder data environment security.

-- Asset inventory, including all payment channels and any direct or indirect asset that impacts processing, transmission, storage and protection of cardholder data and the security of its surrounding environment.
+- Asset inventory.
+This includes including all payment channels and any direct or indirect asset that impacts processing, transmission, storage and protection of cardholder data and the security of its surrounding environment.

-- Threat and vulnerability identification and scoring, including internal assessment, such as staff, outsourcing, and third parties as well as organizational and technical vulnerabilities.
+- Threat and vulnerability identification and scoring.
+This includes internal assessment, such as staff, outsourcing, and third parties as well as organizational and technical vulnerabilities.

 - A prioritized risk mitigation plan that responds to the annual risk assessment findings.